 The music grew together with the film.
 I didn’t want it to simply sit on top of the images, but to feel like part of them.
 That’s why it consists of organic electronic textures, my own voice, and breath — sounds that breathe together with the landscape.

-The title Falling Into Stillness is not really about escaping the world.
-For me, it is about becoming more present within it.
+For me, the title Falling Into Stillness is not about escaping the world.
+It is about becoming more present within it.

 Thank you for watching.